SumoLogic/sumologic-documentation/docs/get-started/admin.md

 ---
-id: checklist-admins
+id: admin
+title: Getting Started Checklist for Administrators
+sidebar_label: For Admin Roles
 ---

-# Getting Started Checklist for Administrators

 Click each link to go to each Help topic for all the details, then come back to this checklist to continue.